daz261/Autonomous-Cars-Project---Udacity/README.md

 Source: https://github.com/naokishibuya/car-behavioral-cloning

 <h2>Attack</h2>
-The proposed attack model that I used is called the One Pixel Attack for Neural Networks, which desribed in the paper with the same name: Su, Jiawei, Danilo Vasconcellos Vargas, and Kouichi Sakurai. <a href ="https://arxiv.org/pdf/1710.08864.pdf ">  "One pixel attack for fooling deep neural networks." </a> IEEE Transactions on Evolutionary Computation (2019).
+<p>The proposed attack model that I used is called the One Pixel Attack for Neural Networks, which desribed in the paper with the same name: Su, Jiawei, Danilo Vasconcellos Vargas, and Kouichi Sakurai. <a href ="https://arxiv.org/pdf/1710.08864.pdf ">  "One pixel attack for fooling deep neural networks." </a> IEEE Transactions on Evolutionary Computation (2019).</p>

-The scheme of the Udacity model is described in the image below.
-However, we notice that it contains a vulnerability that we can later on exploit: <b>the model allows users to feeed in tampered input after training mode is completed, increasing the vulnerability of a cyber attacks</b>.
+<p>The scheme of the Udacity model is described in the image below.
+However, we notice that it contains a vulnerability that we can later on exploit: <b>the model allows users to feeed in tampered input after training mode is completed, increasing the vulnerability of a cyber attacks</b>.</p>

-In the attack models that we propose, we try to make use of this vulnerability.
+<p>In the attack models that we propose, we try to make use of this vulnerability.
 In the attack model, we feed in a tampered pre-processed image, where only pixel was modified, after the training mode completes.
-Then, we launch autnomous mode and we observe how the steering angle is influenced by a small change in one of the images that are fed into the neural network.
+Then, we launch autnomous mode and we observe how the steering angle is influenced by a small change in one of the images that are fed into the neural network.</p>

 <img src = "onepixel.png">

 <h2>Results and Conclusion</h2>
-The results that we obtained are summarized in the image below.
+<p>The results that we obtained are summarized in the image below.
 The tampered image was fed into the h5 model and in autonomous mode and by using a differential evolution algorithm, I noticed that the neural network mis-predicted the stering angle: from 4.65 to 0.0017, which represents a significant perturbation for the system.
-Visually, in Udacity, we may see how the car takes the wrong turn or steers the angle very little, increasing the risk of getting out of track.
+Visually, in Udacity, we may see how the car takes the wrong turn or steers the angle very little, increasing the risk of getting out of track. </p>

 <p>In a real world scenario, if an attacker tampers with the input of the neural system of an autonomous car, it can take control over it and cause purposeful accidents.</p>